tomcontileslie/slid/README.md

 ## How do I use **slid**?

 **slid** is free to use.
-If you re-distribute parts of the code, please include the original MIT license (see the [LICENSE](LICENSE) file).
+If you re-distribute the raw code, please include the original MIT license (see the [LICENSE](LICENSE) file).
-This is not necessary if you are simply using **slid** to create your own information database, which is what will be explained here.
+You should not delete the [LICENSE](LICENSE) from your fork of this project.
+However, it is not necessary to display the license on your website pages if it is built using **slid**.

 ### 1. Fork this repository
 The first step is to make a GitHub account and use it to